ee474itm/2024-Project-Team2/README.md

 # Beyond-the-Page: AI-Powered Multimedia Book for Children

-By integrating user inputs with advanced AI technologies such as large language models (LLMs), image generation models, and text-tospeech (TTS) systems, our project produces engaging multimedia books that combine text, images, and audio.
+By integrating user inputs with advanced AI technologies such as large language models (LLMs), image generation models, and text-to-speech (TTS) systems, our project produces engaging multimedia books that combine text, images, and audio.

 ## Run the code